 Do you know that the pork butt is not actually taken from its rear?
 Yes, it is true.
 The meat is taken from the shoulder of the pig.
 However, it is called pork butt, but why?

 These meats are then shipped to other places in the world.
-Since it has come from New England, people called it Boston butts.
-Later, the name of the place is replaced with the meat’s name, and hence they are called pork butts.
+Since it has come from New England, people have called it Boston butts.
+Later, the place’s name is replaced with the meat’s name, hence called pork butts.